Behavioral Theory Or Behavioral Psychology? How Behavior And Personality Intersect

 Behavioral Psychology's Popularity

 In its infancy, behaviorism was a polarizing issue.
-It directly contradicted the theories of Freud and similar psychoanalysts where internal mechanisms were the most important aspects of psychological motivations.
-Its status as a newcomer with wholly new ideas gave it a lot of credence, as did its ability to demonstrate its tenets with observable traits and behaviors rather than focusing and relying entirely on a person's experience.
+It directly contradicted the theories of Freud and similar psychoanalysts who cited internal mechanisms as the most critical aspects of psychological motivations.
+Its status as a newcomer with wholly new ideas gave it credence, as did its ability to demonstrate its tenets with observable traits and behaviors rather than focusing and relying entirely on a person's experience.

 Behaviorism In Practice

 Behaviorism often relies on behavioral learning theory rather than trauma or talk-based treatment modalities.
 Behavioral intervention may enact tangible changes in the lives of people seeking treatment and may focus on changing externals more than internals.